tkawachi/sbt-lock/README.md

   `lock.sbt` includes `dependencyOverrides` for all dependent library versions.
   Manage it with version control system.
 * `unlock` to delete `lock.sbt` file.

+## Settings

+* `excludeDependencies` could be used to exclude some dependencies from locking.
+This could be required for platform-specific dependencies (e.g. Netty native)

+    import com.github.tkawachi.sbtlock._

+    val settings: Seq[Setting[_]] = Seq(
+      SbtLockKeys.excludeDependencies := Seq(
+        "org.reactivemongo" % "reactivemongo-shaded-native"
+      )
+    )